Age Levels

 • No throwing of small objects (sand, glitter, coins, flowers petals, etc).
 Deductions will apply if flow of competition is affected.

-• Pre-performance: Store props in a non-performance area until transported backstage.
+• Pre-performance: Store props in a non-performance area and transport backstage 5 routines prior to performance.

-• Post-performance: Props stored in vehicle or dressing room for remainder of event.
+• Post-performance: Props removed promptly and stored in vehicle or dressing room for remainder of event.

 • Stage: Must fit within the left/right stage or performance area without impeding dancer entry/exit.